 Community In Motion

 At ComMotion – Community In Motion, we believe that everyone should get a chance to experience the many benefits of movement and dance.
 Dance fosters a sense of well-being, community, mastery, and joy.
 ComMotion provides free and low-cost classes and workshops for people of all ages and abilities to get an opportunity to experience the physical and emotional benefits of dance and movement.
 Through our programs, thousands of people from all walks of life have been able to move, smile, and connect with people around them.

 Dance and movement for everyone, everywhere

 Because our mission is to make dance and movement accessible to everyone, we bring our classes directly to the communities that we serve.
 Our programs are completely portable and adaptable to nearly any space, and can be taught in both English and Spanish.
 We have partnered with local organizations to offer our classes on-location, making it easy for our students to participate.
-In 2018, we have taught more than 1,300 people at over at over 20 locations including schools, churches, adult day care centers, cancer centers, and youth and veterans organizations across the Raleigh/Durham/Chapel Hill area as well as in rural and underserved areas in western and eastern North Carolina.
+Since 2018, we have taught more than 10,000 people at over at hundreds of locations including schools, churches, adult day care centers, cancer centers, and youth and veterans organizations across the Raleigh/Durham/Chapel Hill area as well as in rural and underserved areas in western and eastern North Carolina.

 Dance and movement have been proven in numerous studies to have a variety of health and wellness benefits: